 The Trust Project

-Northeastern's Institute for Health Equity and Social Justice Research, in collaboration with the Partnership, is producing a report on how undocumented and mixed-status families in Massachusetts experience life with respect to healthcare access, policing, and legal protection.
-The report will also provide information on the effect of “sanctuary” or welcoming” policies on these individuals and families.
-The report will flow from a community-based participatory research collaboration between Northeastern University’s Institute for Health Equity and Social Justice Research, MIRA, the Massachusetts ACLU, and several grassroots community centers in Massachusetts.
+Northeastern's Institute for Health Equity and Social Justice Research, in collaboration with the Partnership, produced a report on how undocumented and mixed-status families in Massachusetts experience life with respect to healthcare access, policing, and legal protection.
+The report also provided information on the effect of “sanctuary” or welcoming” policies on these individuals and families.
+The report flowed from a community-based participatory research collaboration between Northeastern University’s Institute for Health Equity and Social Justice Research, MIRA, the Massachusetts ACLU, and several grassroots community centers in Massachusetts.

 The Safe Communities Project

-The Program on Human Rights and the Global Economy (PHRGE), in collaboration with the Partnership, has identified and analyzed the “sanctuary” or "safe community" policies (e.g., bylaws, ordinances, resolutions) enacted in Massachusetts municipalities in recent years.
+The Program on Human Rights and the Global Economy (PHRGE), in collaboration with the Partnership, is issuing a report on a multi-year research project on the “sanctuary” or "safe community" policies (e.g., bylaws, ordinances, resolutions) enacted in Massachusetts municipalities in recent years.
 This research has significantly enhanced advocacy efforts to promote strong “safe community” policies in Massachusetts.